GDSC-Delft-Dev/apa/src/backend/pipeline/ml/README.md

 Usually the model is used in combination with a pretrained model (e.g. ResNet) that extracts low-level features from the raw images.
 However, due to the available channels in our data, there is a need to use a multitude of models that can accomodate different number of channels.

 The code that corresponds to the model implementation is in **deeplabv3.py** and makes use of Google's Tensorflow framework.

+## Disease detection

+For a number of supported crops, we can use computer vision to detect different types of diseases from an early stage and notify the user about the problem.

+### List of supported crops
+- Tomato

+### Method

+In order to detect diseases, we employ both a fine-tuning and transfer learning strategy (depending on the scenario) using pre-trained model like Resnet.
+Moreover, the training is done using publicly available data (e.g. Google Datasets, Kaggle etc.)

+Specific training code for a certain crop can be found in **disease/** folder.